chdh/plain-scrollbar/README.md

 * `decrementLarge`: The user clicked within the upper/left background of the trough.
 * `incrementLarge`: The user clicked within the lower/right background of the trough.

-The following CSS variables (CSS custom properties) may be used to customize the appearance of the scrollbar.
+The following CSS variables (CSS custom properties) can be used to customize the appearance of the scrollbar:

 * `plain-scrollbar-button-size`
 * `plain-scrollbar-button-color`